jalopezsuarez/RaspberryTerminal24/README.md

-## Creating Thin Client System for Industrial Environments with Raspberry Pi and Debian OS
+## Terminal Thinclient for Industrial Environments with Raspberry Pi and Debian OS

 Creating a thin client terminal using Raspberry Debian OS, customized for industrial settings, leveraging the Raspberry Pi barebone built on ARM architecture.